lino-framework/book/docs/dev/request_pull.rst

 How to submit a pull request
 ============================

-The simple way would be to use the GitHub web interface as explained in `Creating a pull request
+The simple way is to use the GitHub web interface as explained in `Creating a pull request
 <https://help.github.com/articles/creating-a-pull-request/>`_.
+We accept this way of communication.

 But life is not simple.
 Here are some thoughts about this: